imarc/pluck/README.md

 ```

+# To Do

+- Finish Documentation
+- Write Tests
+- Add Composer package json

 # Credits

 - Many of the regexps for CSS to Xpath conversion were authored by T.J.
 Holowaychuck for his [php-selector](https://github.com/imarc/php-selector) library.